Designing for Digital – the new Overall Performance criteria in Music Digital Graded Exams.

 We have spent some time testing the approach to ensure that the new criteria will provide a result that would be directly comparable to the result of the face-to-face graded exam.
 We have worked with examiners and teachers to refine the criteria and ensure that it will enable not only a reliable, but enjoyable experience for our candidates.
 And, as always, we have carefully thought through the adjustments we will make to the marking of the new criteria for candidates with additional needs.

 Supporting Tests and Session Skills will remain in our face-to-face exams.
-After all, part of our mission statement is to offer choice and flexibility to our teachers and candidates, and now they can select the exam structure that suits best.
+After all, part of our mission statement is to offer choice and flexibility to our teachers and candidates, and now they can select the exam structure that suits them best.

 Make sure you don’t miss the latest news from Trinity College London.
 Sign up for email updates about your subject area.